AryanSMD/ToDoList-Nuxtjs/README.md

+## Introduction
-To Do list app with Nuxt and Tailwindcss.
+To Do list app with Nuxt.js and Tailwindcss.

 ## Setup